Oyekem/breast-cancer-sql-analysis/README.md

 Breast Cancer Diagnostic Analysis (SQL Only)

 📌 Overview
-This project analyzes the **Wisconsin Breast Cancer Diagnostic dataset** using **pure SQL** in PostgreSQL.
-It explores statistical patterns, differences between **malignant** and **benign** tumors, and discovers key diagnostic insights based on various tumor measurements.
+This project presents a structured SQL-only analysis of the Wisconsin Breast Cancer Diagnostic Dataset using PostgreSQL.
+The goal is to detect statistically significant patterns that distinguish malignant from benign tumors based on diagnostic measurements.

+The analysis demonstrates the use of descriptive statistics, correlation analysis, and outlier detection to support clinical decision-making — all through SQL without external analytics tools.

 📌 Table of Contents
 1. [Problem Statement](#problem-statement)